Toolkit: Preparing for work

 Apprenticeship Boost is a payment to help employers keep and take on new apprentices.
 The payment is made directly to employers.

 Apprenticeship Boost will run until the end of December 2023.

 2. Finding workplace training

 Some young people can be hired as trainees.
 They study the qualifications for the career while they’re working.
-Usually the study is paid for by the organisation.
-An example of this is an anaesthetic technician or medical laboratory technician.

 Young people apply for these trainee positions in the same way as for any job.